muthusm/Flight-Delay-Prediction/README.md

 ## Data

 The data for this project entails the flights arrival, departure, delay time and reason for delay for commercial flights in the United States of America.
-The data is from October 2012 to April 2019.
+The data is from 2012 to 2019.
 The dataset has about 50 million records and size is of 22 gigabytes

 ## Methods
 The jupyter notebook with the analysis can be found [here](https://github.com/muthusm/Flight-Delay-Prediction/blob/main/4.%20Methods.ipynb).
 It includes all the steps we have used to generate and analyse the data with the required output.